superhero1/ffritz/README-APP.md

 template that come with application package updates will not be synchronized automatically.

-For options 2/3 it might be a good idea to use the "remount" service to mount an external driver to somewhere else than the NAS directlry (e.g. into /tmp/..).
+For options 2/3 it might be a good idea to remount storages to somewhere else then the FTP directory.
+See 'User defined startup scripts' in [README.md](README.md).

+Furthermore, to gracefully handle storage dis- and reconnects the volmgt service should be used (see below).

 All binaries and libraries from the buildroot template directory (usr/bin, usr/lib) are available to FritzOS via symlinks in /usr/local/bin,